allen-gao/Blog/README.md

 Blog
 ====
-A simple blog created with the webapp2 Python framework in Google App Engine, with the help of CS253 on Udacity.
+A simple blog created with the webapp2 Python framework, hosted on Google App Engine.
 You can check out the site here: http://allengao-blog.appspot.com/

 **(For developers) To host this webapp locally:**